joeberkovitz/qgis-nautical/index.md

 The steps in making a layout are:

-- Setting up the main map view and layers to show the information of interest
+- Set up the main map view and layers to show the information of interest
+- Pick the right chart raster resolution for your map
-- Creating and naming the layout
+- Create and name the layout
-- Panning, zooming and rotating the layout's map as desired
+- Pan, zoom and rotate the layout's map as desired
-- Editing and adjusting the title, scale bars
+- Edit and adjust the title and scale bars
-- Adding any other decorations, such as descriptive text
+- Add any other decorations, such as descriptive text

 #### Setting up the map to make a layout

-If you've worked with the **Map View** already, this is pretty straightforward.
+Once you're familiar with the **Map View**, this is quite straightforward.
 Pan and zoom the map so it shows approximately the area you want to have in your chart, at about the right scale.
 The Map View does not have to be perfect, because you will adjust all the details in the Layout you are about to create.
 Just get it in the ballpark.

-If you were making a chart of Salem Sound, your Main Map (with magnetic grid for 14º W) might look like this:
+If you were making a chart of Salem Sound, your Main Map might look like this:

 ![Map View before making layout](/guide/images/MapViewPreChart.png)

 (A lot of the detail is missing, because QGIS is automatically using an overview chart so as to keep everything readable on the screen.
 Don't worry, the detail will be in the final chart!)

+#### Choosing the raster resolution

+There are several different levels of chart resolution available from NOAA.
+Unfortunately it's up to you to pick the right one for a given chart, and there's no perfect choice that works every time.

+All of your choices are grouped under the layer group *NOAA Raster Chart Tiles* and are labeled "NOAA 50000_1 (levels 5-XXX)" where **XXX** is a number.
+The bigger that number is, the higher and sharper the chart resolution.
+You might think it's always best to pick the biggest number, but if you pick a number that's too large, NOAA will simply blank out the map in areas where that resolution's not available.
+And if you pick a number too small, the map will look blurry.

+Once you have the area that you're interested in cued up, follow this procedure:
+1. Set the scale to 1:2500 using the Scale dropdown at the bottom of the screen.
+1. Find the highest resolution layer that will display information at this scale.
+1. Unselect all other layers in the raster chart tiles group.
+1. Set the scale back to something normal again so the map view shows the area you want to focus on.

+Typically, level 16 is a good resolution in most of coastal New England.

 #### Creating your layout